igormiktor/AVRTools/AVRToolsDocs/mainpage.md

 ## Quick Tour of AVRTools ##        {#QuickTour}

-This section provides an overview of how AVRTools works, starting with the foundational elements and then summarizing the modules that provide interfaces into the major hardware subsystes of the ATmega328 and ATmega2560 microcontrollers.
+This section provides an overview of how AVRTools works, starting with the foundational elements and then summarizing the modules that provide interfaces into the major hardware subsystems of the ATmega328 and ATmega2560 microcontrollers.

 ### Foundational Elements and Concepts ###  {#Foundations}

-The foundation of the AVRTools library consists of a collection of macros that enable you to refer to "pins" on the chips using a single name that can be used to switch input/output mode, read, or write pin.
-This single name provides access, as appropriate, to the
-DDRx, PORTx, PINx registers and also the specific pin number.
+The foundation of the AVRTools library consists of a collection of macros that enable you to refer to "pins" on the chips using a single name that can be used to switch input/output mode, read, or write a pin.
+This single name provides access, as appropriate, to the DDRx, PORTx, PINx registers and also the specific pin number.
 For pins that support analog-to-digital conversion, the single name also provides access the analog channel associated with the pin.
 For pins that support PWM, the single name also provides access to control and compare registers and bits needed to configure and control the PWM functionality of that pin.

 This is all done via preprocessor macros, both for the single pin name mechanism and for the "functions" that make use of that single pin name.
 This means that